ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 - **High opacity (70-100%)**: Maximum visibility
   - Light mode: Nearly black crosses
   - Dark mode: Nearly white crosses

+The Opacity slider is a percentage control (0.0 - 1.0 internally) and updates are debounced to avoid excessive redraws while the user adjusts the slider.

 ### Precision
 Number of decimal places for measurements, controlled by global keyboard movement precision setting: